knative-extensions/reconciler-test/README.md

 Sometimes it makes sense to be able to provide a set of Features all at once.
 We call these "Feature Sets".
-They are intended to allow upstreams to bundle sets of features together to provide a simple low code way to vender and run a collection of Features together. `Test` and `TestSet` can be used together on an environment.
+They are intended to allow upstreams to bundle sets of features together to provide a simple low code way to vendor and run a collection of Features together. `Test` and `TestSet` can be used together on an environment.